 About the Authority

-The Authority plays an important role in the governance of Australia's mitigation policies, undertaking reviews and making recommendations on:
+The Authority plays an important role in the governance of Australia's climate change mitigation policies including by providing independent advice on:

-- the National Greenhouse and Energy Reporting System.
+- the National Greenhouse and Energy Reporting System, including the Safeguard Mechanism.

 The Authority conducts and commissions its own independent research and analysis.

-All reviews will include public consultation and all reports will be published on the Authority's web site as soon as practicable after they have been given to the Minister.
+All reviews will include public consultation and all reports will be published on the Authority's web site after they have been given to the Minister.

 The Authority is made up of a Chair, the Chief Scientist and up to seven other members.